zalando/nakadi/README.md

 #### Event Stream Structure

 The stream response groups events into batches.
-Batches in the response are separated by a newline and each batch will be emitted on a single line, but a pretty-printed batch object looks like this -
+Batches in the response are separated by a newline, and each batch will be emitted on a single line.
+A pretty-printed batch object looks like this:

 ```json
 {